Bike type guide

 The second is owner-fabricated parts may be excluded as untested equipment.
 Hand-built frames, brackets, or modified components can be treated by a carrier as unrated equipment and excluded from a damage claim.
 The fix is to disclose all fabrication to the carrier in writing and confirm each item appears on the policy’s schedule of covered equipment.
 An undisclosed modification gives the carrier grounds to dispute the claim.

 The third is coverage gaps while the build is unfinished.
 A bike in pieces in a garage is often not a "motorcycle" under a road policy, which assumes a roadworthy vehicle.
 The parts can sit uninsured for the months a build takes.
-The fix is to insure in-progress parts under a property or builder's policy, or confirm the carrier offers a stored or under-construction option that covers the bike and parts while work is underway.
+The fix is to insure in-progress parts under a property or builder’s policy, or confirm the insurer offers a stored or under-construction option that covers the bike and parts while work is underway.

 Average premium ranges